luiscruz/course_sustainableSE/2026/p1_measuring_software/g18_llm_comparison.md

   <figcaption><strong>Figure 2: Qwen vs. DeepSeek Distilled Violin-Boxplot</strong></figcaption>
 </figure>

 Across both architectures, the data illustrates a substantial decrease in energy demand as precision is reduced.
 Moving from **16-bit** to **4-bit** precision resulted in a median energy reduction of approximately **65-70%**.
-DeepSeek-r1-7b is the exception to this while showing much smaller relative gains from quantization because it already operates at an efficient low energy floor in its 16-bit configuration (under 250J).
+DeepSeek-Distilled Qwen is the exception to this while showing much smaller relative gains from quantization because it already operates at an efficient low energy floor in its 16-bit configuration (under 250J).

 Furthermore, when considering distillation, the results suggest a trend toward lower energy requirements in the DeepSeek-distilled student, especially for Qwen.
 For instance, while **Qwen-fp16** median energy hovered near **1500 Joules**, the **DS-fp16** version operated below **250 Joules**.
 This observation supports the idea that efficiency-focused training and distillation might manifest as lower physical energy demand during inference.

 A key finding in our analysis is the _"Stability Gap"_ observed between precision levels.
 In batch 1, the 4-bit models show compact distributions, indicating a high degree of predictability.
 However, as precision increases, both the baseline Llama and the DeepSeek distilled models exhibit elongated "necks" and extreme outliers reaching 3000 Joules.
 In the **16-bit** comparison, while the DeepSeek-distilled model maintained a lower median, it showed significantly **higher variance**, represented by a much taller boxplot.
 Since we minimize external noise and use identical prompts, this variance likely represents _internal algorithmic stochasticity_.
 This indicates that the distilled model’s internal activation patterns are less stable at high precision, leading to fluctuations in energy demand that are not present in the Llama baseline.

 Interestingly, batch 2 disrupts this trend.
 The DeepSeek-distilled Qwen maintains a compact, predictable distribution across all precision levels.
 This lack of extreme variance indicates that high-precision volatility is not a universal trait of distilled models, and may instead be influenced by the specific characteristics of the base architecture.

 ### Statistical Significance and Normality Testing
 To quantify the observed differences with scientific certainty, we must look beyond visual distributions.
 Building on our exploratory data analysis, we applied statistical validation to quantify the energy differences for statistically sound results.
 To select the appropriate significance tests, we first evaluated the normality of our dynamic energy data using the **Shapiro-Wilk test**.